tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Expiry.md

----
-title: Set Blob Expiry (REST API) - Azure Storage
-description: The Set Blob Expiry operation sets an expiry time on the blob.
-author: abar-msft
-ms.date: 07/06/2020
-ms.service: storage
-ms.topic: reference
-ms.author: abar
----
 # Set Blob Expiry
-The `Set Blob Expiry` operation sets an expiry time on a blob.
-This API is only allowed on an Hierarchical Namespace(HNS) enabled account.
+The `Set Blob Expiry` operation sets an expiry time on an existing blob.
+This operation is only allowed on an Hierarchical Namespace enabled account.

+Note that version

 ## Request
  The `Set Blob Expiry` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: